Planting native hedgerows

 Four regional character areas

 The Borough of Rushcliffe contains four regional character areas in whole or in part.
-Find a list of trees and hedgerow species which are in keeping with the areas:
+Find a list of trees and hedgerow species which are in keeping with the areas, it is recomended where possible that trees of local provenance are used in planting schemes:

 View a map showing the four regional character areas in Rushcliffe.